setms/book/docs/requirements/digest/elicitation.md

 Instead, describe the underlying needs that those solutions address.
 In other words, understand the job the customer is hiring the software to do @@Christensen2016.
 The _Five Whys_ technique may help to go from a proposed solution to the underlying need @@Ohno1988.

+## Reuse

+It's possible to reuse requirements, just like other software development artifacts.
+Reuse improves quality and increases productivity, but comes with its own risks, like pulling in unneeded requirements via links to related requirements.

+Requirements reuse ranges from individual requirement statements to sets of requirements along with associated design, code, and tests.
+Reused requirements often need modification, like changing their [attributes](management.md).
+You can copy requirements from another product or from a library of reusable requirements, or you can link them to a source.
+The latter makes it hard to change the reused requirements.

+Glossaries and data dictionaries are good sources of reusable information.
+Common capabilities in products, like security features, are also good candidates for reuse.
+**Software product lines**, a set of software products in a family, share a lot of functionality and thus opportunities for reuse.
+If the product replaces another system, then you always reuse requirements, even if not explicitly.

+**Requirement patterns** offer a different form of reuse.
+They package considerable knowledge about a particular kind of requirement in a way that makes it convenient to define such a requirement.
+A pattern gives guidance about applicability, an explanation about the content in the requirement, and a template for a requirement definition.
+It also gives examples, links to other patterns, and offers considerations for development and testing.

+While reuse saves you time, making requirements reusable costs extra time.
+[Requirements management tools](management.md) can make reuse of requirements easier and help with finding reuable requirements.